 Despite investor jitters, new tech players will propel the insurance market forward

 Insurance is a multi trillion dollar industry and has shown steady growth and stability other industries only dream of.
 Success came despite its perception as being sluggish and slow to adopt new technology.
+But there is change in the air.
+New players are harnessing technology to suit a new generation of consumers, promising to shake up the industry.

 The rise and fall…